-{The mean field underdamped Langevin equation \eqref{eqsol} has an associated nonlinear and nonlocal Fokker-Planck equation giving the evolution of the law of particles $z(t)$, denoted $\rho(z,t)$.
-The equation for this law is {(see Proof \ref{proofprop0}.)}
+{The mean-field underdamped Langevin equation \eqref{eqsol} has an associated nonlinear and nonlocal Fokker-Planck equation giving the evolution of the law of particles $z(t)$, denoted $\rho(z,t)$.
+The equation for this law is {(see proof in subsection \ref{proofprop0}.)}

-{By Proposition \ref{prop.prop0} this Fokker-Planck equation has $\Pi(z)$ as its equilibrium; this follows as for standard linear Fokker-Planck equations \cite{pavliotis2014stochastic} since the dependence of the sample paths on $\rho$ involves only the mean and covariance; see Proof \ref{proofprop0} and see also \cite{duncan2017using, graham1977covariant,jiang2004mathematical,risken1996fokker,pavliotis2014stochastic} for discussions on how to derive Fokker-Planck equations with a prescribed stationary distribution.
+{By Proposition \ref{prop.prop0} this Fokker-Planck equation has $\Pi(z)$ as its equilibrium; this follows as for standard linear Fokker-Planck equations \cite{pavliotis2014stochastic} since the dependence of the sample paths on $\rho$ involves only the mean and covariance; see the proof in subsection \ref{proofprop0} and see also \cite{duncan2017using, graham1977covariant,jiang2004mathematical,risken1996fokker,pavliotis2014stochastic} for discussions on how to derive Fokker-Planck equations with a prescribed stationary distribution.
 In the specific case \eqref{eqmom}, recall that $\cJ$ and $\mathcal{K}$ are given by}}